Size-biased permutation of a finite sequence with independent and identically distributed terms: Markov property and stick-breaking

-In the subordinator setting, McCloskey \cite{mc65} proved the analogue of Proposition \ref{prop:pt}, and Perman-Pitman-Yor \cite{pitmanyor} proved the converse, see Proposition \ref{prop:mccloskey} below.
-Using the same idea, we obtain the following converse to Proposition \ref{prop:pt}, which appears to be new. \begin{cor} If $T_n$ is independent of $X_n[1]/T_n$, then $F$ is $gamma(a, \lambda)$ for some $a, \lambda > 0$. \end{cor} \begin{proof} Lukacs \cite{lukacs} proved that if $X, Y$ are non-degenerate, positive independent random variables, then $X+Y$ is independent of $\frac{X}{X+Y}$ if and only if both $X$ and $Y$ have gamma distributions with the same scale parameter.
-Note that
+Lukacs \cite{lukacs} proved that if $X, Y$ are non-degenerate, positive independent random variables, then $X+Y$ is independent of $\frac {X}{X+Y}$ if and only if both $X$ and $Y$ have gamma distributions with the same scale parameter.
+Thus, one obtains another characterization of the gamma distribution.